Articles

 Handwritten lists

-You look at the orders, write out what goes where, and stick the note in the crate.
-Fast to create but easy to get wrong - especially when you're writing ten of them before dawn.
+Look at the orders, write out what goes where, stick the note in the crate.
+Fast to create but easy to get wrong - especially when writing ten of them before dawn.

 Handwriting gets messy when you're rushing, quantities get transposed, and if someone else is loading the van, they're interpreting your shorthand.